Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 SiriBot

 With iOS 27, Apple will change the way that Siri works.
-Right now, Siri can answer basic questions and complete simple tasks, but you can't engage it in a back and forth conversation, get help with multi-step tasks, or ask complicated questions.
+Right now, Siri can answer common questions and complete simple tasks, but you can't engage it in a back and forth conversation, get help with multi-step tasks, or ask complicated questions.

 Based on the current Siri chatbot rumors, Siri will be able to do all of that and more with the upcoming upgrade, and it will work like competing chatbots.

-Apple wasn't initially planning to introduce a full chatbot that users can interact with similarly to Claude or ChatGPT, but chatbots have become too popular for Apple to ignore.
+Apple wasn't initially planning to introduce a full chatbot that users can interact with like Claude or ChatGPT, but chatbots have become too popular for Apple to ignore.
 Simply adding AI capabilities to apps and features isn't enough for Apple to stay competitive with the way people have embraced chatbots for everything from web searches to coding help.

 Siri Capabilities